plumed/plumed2/developer-doc/plmdIntro.md

 This way of incorporating functionality from classes is unique to C++ and brings with it a special set of difficulties in programming.
 Its great advantage is though that one can create classes that incorporate bring a set of particular attributes.
-This will perhaps be most clear if you look at what each of the classes in the multiple inheritence layer is doing (see \ref MULTIINHERIT) and see how these functionalities are used in Colvars, Functions and Biases.
+This will perhaps be most clear if you look at what each of the classes in the multiple inheritance layer is doing (see \ref MULTIINHERIT) and see how these functionalities are used in Colvars, Functions and Biases.
 Please be aware that, unless you are doing something really wacky, you should be able to implement whatever you need to implement without writing classes that take advantage of multiple inheritance.
 Furthermore, you should not need to touch the classes in this region of the code.
 The information here is there for